jkMugabe/jkiReportor/README.md

 # iReport Project

-##iReport Project is aimed at reporting corrruption and bad service in our communities tothe responsible Authorities using our phones or computer after a person has created an account.
+##iReport Project is aimed at reporting corrruption and bad service in our
+communities tothe responsible Authorities using our phones or computer after a person has created an account.
+## together we fight corruption and bad service